vikas0809/kickstarter-analysis/README.md

 After the formatting and orgainizing,now it is time to crunch some number and create some calculated columns which are required to perform our analysis.

-- Average Donation:Average donation is calculated ny dividing pledge amount by backer count.We also used ROUND function to round off result by 2 decimal places.
+- Average Donation:</br>Average donation is calculated ny dividing pledge amount by backer count.We also used ROUND function to round off result by 2 decimal places.

         =IFERROR(ROUND(E2/L2,2),0)

-The challange in this task was divide by zero error.There are some events with 0 backers,so ther result was giving #DIV/0!.We used IFERROR function to give us 0 when the error encounters.
+The challange in this task was divide by zero error.There are some events with 0 backers,so ther result was giving #DIV/0!.We used IFERROR function to return 0 when the error encounters.

 - Extracting Year from Date:We created new column for Year.We extraced year from Date started using YEAR function.